 This is a series of 5 books, of which this is the first book.
 Basically, this book introduces what makes girls different, and provides age-appropriate and sensitive information for girls on their anatomy (internal and external) and introduces how babies are made (sex is not talked about).

-The second book, I’m a Girl: My Changing Body is for 8-10 year olds, and the third book, I’m a Girl: Hormones is for 11-13 year olds.
-The author also has a new book for the next age group, that I have yet to look at – I’m a Girl, how are boys different?
+The second book, I’m a Girl: My Changing Body is for 8-10 year olds, and the third book, I’m a Girl: Hormones is for 11-13 year olds, and the fourth book, I’m a Girl, How are Boys Different, is for kids aged 13+ and the fifth book, I’m a Girl, Sexual Maturity is for kids aged 15+.